awsdocs/amazon-personalize-developer-guide/doc_source/users-datasets.md

 # User data<a name="users-datasets"></a>

  The user data that you can import into Amazon Personalize includes numerical and categorical metadata about your users, such as gender or loyalty membership\.
-You import metadata about your users into an Amazon Personalize *Users dataset*
+You import metadata about your users into an Amazon Personalize *Users dataset*\.

  This topic provides information about the following types of user data: